Nadia-Abdul-Aziz/CART253/ModJam/frogfrogfrog/ideas.md

     - 1 fly = growth of 1?
     - remember to constrain

-- Fly mechanics
+- Fly mechanics (DONE)
     - Random fly movement in y and x?
-    - Random spawn along 360 edges
      - time based spawn
         - fly generates every 3 seconds?
     - don't dissapear until eaten by player 1/2, keeps flying around, CAN have multiple flies at once
-    - limit of 3
+    - limit of 3 ???
+CHANGED TO NO LIMIT
     - noise()

 - Requirements to eat opponent